heftapp/graphql_codegen/packages/graphql_codegen/README.md

 new mappings for your custom scalars or overwrite existing configurations.

 In the schema above, you can see that we have defined the `ISODateTime` scalar.
 In this example, it contains a string with an iso formatted date-time string.
-We would like to map this to darts `DateTime` type by adding the following configuration to the `build.yaml` file:
+We would like to map this to a `String` type by adding the following configuration to the `build.yaml` file:

 ```yaml